MITgcm/MITgcm/doc/contributing/contributing.rst

     % git push -u origin «YOUR_NEWBRANCH_NAME»

 Some time might elapse during step #5, as you make and test your edits, during which continuing development occurs in the main MITgcm repository.
 In contrast with some models that opt for static, major releases, the MITgcm is in a constant state of improvement and development.
-It is very possible that some of your edits occur to files that have also been modified by others; in fact, it is very likely :filelink:`doc/tag-index` will have been updated in the main repo if even a week has elapsed.
+It is very possible that some of your edits occur to files that have also been modified by others.
 Your local clone however will not know anything about any changes that may have occurred to the MITgcm repo in the cloud, which may cause an issue in step #7 below, when one of three things will occur:

    - the files you have modified in your development have **NOT** been modified in the main repo during this elapsed time, thus git will have no conflicts in trying to update (i.e. merge) your changes into the main repo.
    - during the elapsed time, the files you have modified have also been edited/updated in the main repo, but you edited different places in these files than those edits to the main repo, such that git is smart enough to be able to merge these edits without conflict.
    - during the elapsed time, the files you have modified have also been edited/updated in the main repo, but git is not smart enough to know how to deal with this conflict (it will notify you of this problem during step #7).

 One option is to NOT attempt to bring your development code branch up to date, instead simply proceed with steps #6 and #7 and let the maintainers assess and resolve any conflict(s), should such occur (there is a checkbox ‘Allow edits by maintainers’ that is checked by default when you do step #7).
-If very little time elapsed during step #5, such conflict is less likely (exception would be to :filelink:`doc/tag-index`, which the maintainers can easily resolve).
+If very little time elapsed during step #5, such conflict is less likely.
 However, if step #5 takes on the order of months, we do suggest you follow this recipe below to update the code and merge yourself.
 And/or during the development process, you might have reasons to bring the latest changes in the main repo into your development branch, and thus might opt to follow these same steps.

 Development branch code update recipe: